esterkin31415/Software-Architect-Project-11/artefacts/architecture/architecture-definition-document/README.md

  A overview of the current architectural *impact* can be seen below:
  ![Baseline state of with separate systems](../../../images/baseline-systems.png)

+The separation of systems and extensive manual workflow effort involved in syrnchronising relevent information between systems has been demonstrably unreliable and slow.

+This project wishes to promote a consolidated vision across medical applications owned and managed by the consortium.

 # Target Business and Architectural State
 This project aims to deliver a target business state which results in a joint architectural governance function